-Dr. David Simon
+Dr. David Simon (Chair)

 Dr. David K. Simon is the Director of Parkinson’s Disease and Movement Disorders at the Beth Israel Deaconess Medical Center, a National Parkinson’s Disease Center of Excellence.
 He is also a Professor of Neurology at Harvard Medical School.